Ridge Trail 157

 of American Fork Canyon's North Fork, to the Alpine Loop summit in the

-The views from the ridge of Mount Timpanogos are spectacular.
+The views from the ridge are spectacular.
+You'll see the peaks of Cascade,

 |Most riders don't do the entire trail.
 They